Bochasanwasi Akshar Purushottam Swaminarayan Sanstha: Temples

-Mandir rituals
+Temple rituals

 The offering of bhakti, or devotion to God, remains at the centre of mandir activities.
 In all BAPS Swaminarayan mandirs, murtis, or sacred images of Swaminarayan, Gunatitanand Swami, BAPS gurus and other deities, are enshrined in the inner sanctum.
-After completion of prana pratishta or life-force installation ceremonies, the deities are believed to reside in the murtis, and are thus subjects of direct worship through sacred daily rituals.
+After completion of prana pratishta or life-force installation ceremonies, the deities are believed to reside in the murtis and are thus subjects of direct worship through sacred daily rituals.
 In many mandirs, murtis are adorned with clothes and ornaments and devotees come to perform darshan, the act of worshiping the deity by viewing the sacred image.
 Aarti, which is a ritual of waving lit lamps in circular motions to illuminate the different parts of the murti while singing a song of praise, is performed five times daily in shikharbaddha mandirs and twice daily in smaller mandirs.
 Additionally, food is offered to the murtis amidst the singing of devotional songs three times a day as part of the ritual of thaal, and the sanctified food is then distributed to devotees.
 Daily readings of and discourses on various Hindu scriptures also take place in the mandir.
 Many mandirs are also home to BAPS swamis, or monks.
 On weekends, assemblies are held in which swamis and devotees deliver discourses on a variety of spiritual topics.
 During these assemblies, bhakti is offered in the form of call-and-response hymns (kirtans) with traditional musical accompaniment.
 Religious assemblies also take place for children and teenagers of various age ranges.
 Throughout the year, mandirs celebrate traditional Hindu festivals.
 Assemblies with special discourses, kirtans, and other performances are arranged to commemorate Rama Navami, Janmashtami, Diwali, and other major Hindu holidays.
 Members of the sect are known as Satsangis.
 Male Satsangis are generally initiated by obtaining a kanthi at the hands of a swamis or senior male devotee while females receive the vartman from the senior women followers.